 What course materials are required?

-The following materials are required unless they are unavailable in a language understood by the student diver.
+The following materials are required unless they are unavailable in a language understood by the student diver and is included in the course price:

 - PADI Divemaster Manual